 The Help Our Students Travel (HOST) program connects current Duke SOM students or house staff traveling for residency or fellowship interviews with alumni hosts in the vicinity of their interview sites.

 Devil’s Advocate Dinners provide a unique forum where students can discuss career paths, specialties, and lifestyle choices with non-faculty alumni in a relaxed environment.
 The format includes a meet-and-greet dinner followed by a speaker panel session for candid question-and-answer discussions.
-Contact Grace Taylor to volunteer.
+Contact Jennifer Turner to volunteer.

 The MAC is the volunteer leadership group for the Medical Alumni Association.
 It advises and participates in fostering positive relationships with medical alumni and future medical alumni and assists with fundraising.
 Submit the MAC Nomination Form to nominate yourself or a fellow alumnus.
 Questions?
-Contact Sarah Nicholson.
+Contact Brie Russell.

 Take a leadership role in encouraging your fellow alumni who graduated within the past 15 years to connect and engage with the Duke SOM.
 Get involved with existing young alumni programming: